 All applications are reviewed by the Clinical Psychology Training Committee.
 Students identified as best suited for our program will be contacted in early December and invited to attend one of our two-day applicant interview visits scheduled in January.
 During the visit, applicants are interviewed by members of the faculty, tour our facilities, and have the opportunity to speak with current interns.

 Administrative inquiries should be directed to Elizabeth Fyne.

-The deadline for completed applications was November 1, 2017.
+The deadline for completed applications is November 1, 2018.

 Application Deadline: November 1, 2017

 Match Day: February 23, 2018